red-axe/am-editor/docs/plugin/tutorials-element.md

 ### `execute`

-Execute plug-in commands, need to be implemented
+Execute plugin commands, need to be implemented

 Example of adding a mark tag: